 Three hands form a chain.
-The hand onto which other hands cling is pale, threaded with green veins.
+One hand onto which other hands cling is pale, threaded with green veins.
 It shimmers against fleshy reds and yellows, darkened cloth draped over a knee, and the burnished hair of a woman bent over, holding on, and cradling a baby.
 The body at her feet is rolled onto one shoulder, identifiable as a British cavalryman by his red coat, epaulets, sabre, and the fires of war burning in the distance.
 He is dead.

 When the painting was first exhibited in London in 1789, a few years after the British were defeated in the American revolution, the public response was emotion-charged.
 As the Museum of the American Revolution puts it: